 1) Why did you call this “Project Penguin?”

 The name of the project is based on a book called Our Iceberg is Melting: Changing and Succeeding Under Any Conditions, a fable about penguins who discover their iceberg is melting and look to proactively rectify their situation.
 The actions in the book are based on a leading organizational change model developed by Harvard Business School’s John Kotter.

 2) What is the purpose of this project?

 The purpose of Project Penguin is to evaluate the relationship between the Chamber and ICAD at this point in time and explore possibilities for alignment of missions, functions, and resources to best serve the current and future needs of the business community.

-ICAD was originally started as an economic development committee within the Chamber and became its own entity in 1984 so that it could focus on recruiting interstate commerce companies to the area.
+Some additional background on our two organizations: ICAD was originally started as an economic development committee within the Chamber, and became its own entity in 1984 so that it could focus on recruiting interstate commerce companies to the area.
 Over time, ICAD’s focus has expanded to include the retention and expansion of existing businesses, attracting talent to the region, and fostering start-up businesses.
 Recently, a new regional entity, ICR IOWA, was created and tasked with business recruitment and workforce development initiatives.

 The Chamber has been in existence since 1936 and supports both local and interstate commerce businesses.
 The Chamber provides a wide array of programs and services to connect, educate and advocate for businesses.
 However, with the emergence of virtual platforms providing networking opportunities and other organizations providing informational and educational events, the Chamber is facing ever-greater competition for some of its core services.